Module pl.app

 • base string optional base directory (absolute, or relative path).

-• nofollow bool always use the invocation's directory, even if the invoked file is a symlink
+• nofollow boolean always use the invocation's directory, even if the invoked file is a symlink

 Returns: